Kentucky Farm Totally Worth The Road Trip for Zombie Hunts & Haunted Woods - NewsBreak

 Related

+Kentucky Kingdom is one of the best attractions in the bluegrass state.
+They are taking the theme park to a whole other level with a fun new fall attraction.
+Kentucky Kingdom is located in Louisville, Kentucky on the Kentucky State Farm Grounds.
+It was actually Six Flags at one point and time.

-My Old Kentucky Home in Bardstown Offering Victorian Mourning Tours & Halloween Masquerade Ball
+My Old Kentucky Home in Bardstown Offering Bizarre Victorian Mourning Tours & Halloween Masquerade Ball

 As the pendulum swings back and forth on the grandfather clock, time is ticking down to the witching hour of All Hallows Eve, and a month of eerie, scary, and historical ways to celebrate.
 Strike a match and light your candle as you step back in time with me a couple of hundred years to the Victorian world, which held customs so very different from those we have now.
 We are about to deep-dive into Victorian mourning, Spiritualism, and ways to have a hands-on historical encounter with the past, right here in the Bluegrass.